YUX/ffp/README.md

 curl -fsSL https://get.docker.com -o get-docker.sh
 sh get-docker.sh
 ```
-but you have a "special network environment" that you may cannot connect to `https://get.docker.com` proply.
+But you have a "special network environment" that you may cannot connect to `https://get.docker.com` properly.
 Then you may wanna try this:
 ```bash
 curl -fsSL https://ffp.yux.io/https://get.docker.com -o get-docker.sh
 sh get-docker.sh
 ```
-so the script comes to you via **ffp** now.
+Then the script comes to you via **ffp** now.
 But there is another problem you must have noticed already that there are a lot of other outer resources from that script, such as `https://github.com/docker......`, `http://ftp.debian.org/......` and they happen to be all unreachable to you.
 So let's rewrite all urls to the **ffp** address.
 ```bash
 curl -fsSL https://ffp.yux.io/r/https://get.docker.com -o get-docker.sh
 sh get-docker.sh